-TCPNs under infinite server semantics have the capability to simulate Turing machines (Recalde et al. 2010), thus they have an important expressive power; nevertheless, certain important properties are undecidable (for example, marking coverability, submarking reachability or the existence of a steady-state).
-Moreover, through discoloration of colored nets, the minimum operator of infinite server semantics becomes a product (population semantics) (Silva and Recalde 2002).
-Being possible to define firing flows proportional to the product of the marking of input places, chaotic models can be described, i.e., models of deterministic dynamical systems that are extremely sensitive to initial conditions.
+TCPNs under infinite server semantics have the capability to simulate Turing machines [138], thus they have an important expressive power; nevertheless, certain important properties are undecidable (for example, marking coverability, submarking reachability or the existence of a steady-state).
+Moreover, through discoloration of colored nets, the minimum operator of infinite server semantics becomes a product (population semantics) [153].
+Being possible to define firing flows proportional to the product of the marking of input, places chaotic models can be described, i.e., models of deterministic dynamical systems that are extremely sensitive to initial conditions.

-A model in which the time is associated to places has been introduced in Cohen et al. (1998).
+A model in which the time is associated to places has been introduced in [41].
 Under some assumptions on the net structure and on the firing policy, it is equivalent to a linear system in the (min, +) semiring.
 Unfortunately, basically marked graphs can be studied in this algebra.
-Following this work, in Gaujal and Giua (2004) some results regarding the steady-state have been proved for a particular class of deterministically timed nets under a stationary routing (STAR), by which the behavior is constrained to be conflict-free.
+Following this work, in [68] some results regarding the steady-state have been proved for a particular class of deterministically timed nets under a stationary routing (STAR), by which the behavior is constrained to be conflict-free.

-In the case of manufacturing or logistic systems, it is natural to assume that the transition firing flow is the minimum between the number of clients and servers and, finite server (or constant speed) or infinite server (or variable speed) are mainly used (Silva and Recalde 2004; David and Alla 2010).
+In the case of manufacturing or logistic systems, it is natural to assume that the transition firing flow is the minimum between the number of clients and servers and, finite server (or constant speed) or infinite server (or variable speed) are mainly used [49, 155].
 Since these two semantics provide two different approximations of the discrete net system, an immediate problem is to decide which semantics will approximate "better" the original system.
-In David and Alla (2010), the authors observed that most frequently the infinite server semantics approximates better the marking of the discrete net system.
-Moreover, for mono-T-semiflow reducible net systems (Júlvez et al. 2005) under some general conditions it is proved that infinite server semantics approximates better the flow in steady state (Mahulea et al. 2009a).
+In [49], the authors observed that most frequently the infinite server semantics approximates better the marking of the discrete net system.
+Moreover, for mono-T-semiflow reducible net systems [100] under some general conditions it is proved that infinite server semantics approximates better the flow in steady state [123].
 The result holds depending on an structural property defined from the steady-state marking, a condition that is quite common in the case of production systems.
-For population systems (predator/prey, biochemistry, ...), the transition firing flows are usually described by products of markings, and even more specific non-linear functions (see, for example, Silva and Recalde 2002; Heiner et al. 2008).
-In fact, the products can be obtained from infinite server semantics while considering discoloration of colored PN models (Silva and Recalde 2002).
+For population systems (predator/prey, biochemistry, . . .), the transition firing flows are usually described by products of markings, and even more specific non-linear functions (see, for example, [152] and [78]).
+In fact, the products can be obtained from infinite server semantics while considering discoloration of colored PN models [152].